Z3TA/webide/plugin/readme.txt

 All file names should be in small caps! (to avoid modules made in non-case-sensitive enviroment stops workin in case-sensetive enviroments).

 Leave console.log's unless they severley affect performance.
-They will only show if global.devMode is set to true.
+They will only show if global.settings.devMode is set to true.

 Don't be tempted to write spaghetti code ...
 Everything that has to do with one plug-in, should be located in that plug-in.
 Don't edit other plug-ins while adding functionality to another.